javascript-tutorial/en.javascript.info/1-js/08-prototypes/03-native-prototypes/article.md

 In the chapter <info:call-apply-decorators#method-borrowing> we talked about method borrowing.

-That's when we take a method from one object and copy it into another.
+That's when we take a method from one object and use it like another object's method.

 Some methods of native prototypes are often borrowed.